God’s Three Dispensations

 God Spoke to the Fathers

 There’s a verse in Genesis chapter 2, where God gave a law to Adam, in verse 17, saying; “But from the tree of the knowledge of good and evil, you shall not eat..”
-And Adam passed that law on the Eve.
+And it was Adam’s responsibility, to teach that law to Eve.

 And in Genesis chapter 18, God spoke of Abraham, and said in verse 19; “For I have known him, (in other words, God had direct contact with him) in order that he may command his children and his household after him, to keep the way of the Lord, by doing righteousness and justice, in order that the Lord may bring upon Abraham, what He has spoken about him.”

 That verse pretty much sums up how God governed His people during the period of time, from Adam, to Moses.
 And God’s laws weren’t very extensive at this early stage of man’s existence.
-At first there was only one law given to Adam.
+At first there was only the one law given to Adam.
 That was the law concerning the tree of the knowledge of good and evil.
 (Gen 2:17) But then after both Adam and Eve had sinned, another law had to be given, and that was the law of a sacrifice upon an alter.
-We read about Cain and Abel following this law in Gen chapter 4, Even though Cain choose not to follow it very closely.
+Now although we have no record of that law being given, we do read about Cain and Abel following this law in Gen chapter 4, Even though Cain choose not to follow it very closely.
 But to atone for man’s sin, a sacrifice had to be made, and blood had to be shed.

 That’s something that has never changed.
 As we learn from Hebrews 9, verse 23; “..And without shedding of blood, there is no forgiveness.”

 We don’t really read about very many specific commands of God during the patriarchal dispensation.
-We do read about the command that God gave to Noah, to build an ark.
-And we read about the command that God gave to Abraham, concerning the law of circumcision.
+We know about the command given to Adam.
+And we know about the command that God gave to Noah.
+And we read about some commands that God gave to Abraham.

-And listen to what we read about Job, in the last part of Job 1, verse 5; “..Rising up early in the morning, and offering burnt offerings to the number of them all, for Job said; Perhaps my sons have sinned and cursed God in their hearts; Thus did Job continually.”
-No doubt, God had given the law of sacrifice to Job.
+And listen to what we read concerning Job and his family, in the last part of Job 1, verse 5; “..Rising up early in the morning, and offering burnt offerings for the number of them all, for Job said; Perhaps my sons have sinned and cursed God in their hearts; Thus did Job continually.”
+Job did this, as the head of his family, as the patriarch.

 A Primitive Law, for a Primitive Time

-God only expects of us, what we are capable of giving.
-But, God does hold us accountable, to render to Him, according to our abilities.
-So then remember, no matter how simple, or how complex God’s laws may be, God has always demanded complete obedience.
+God only expects of us, what we are capable of doing.
+But, God does hold us accountable, to render to Him, according to our abilities, and according to His commands.
+So then remember, no matter how simple, or how complex, God’s laws may be, God has always demanded complete obedience.

 So then the laws of the Patriarchal dispensation, were primitive laws, for a primitive people.